steakandscotch/texas-straight-talk-source/2012-11-19-secesion-are-we-free-to-go.markdown

 ---
-title: Secession: Are We Free To Go?
+title: Secession&#58; Are We Free To Go?
 author: Ron Paul
 date: November 19, 2012
 ---